ring-lang/ring/applications/sudoku/README.md

-     - Colors - When there is a conflict with a Number inserted in a Square in a Row/Column/Region The current Square selected will be colored Yellow and the other Squares in Red Clear the offending number in the Square by selectiing a "0" with the Right-Mouse drop down.
+     - Colors - When there is a conflict with a Number inserted in a Square in a Row/Column/Region The current Square selected will be colored Yellow and the other Squares in Red Clear the offending number in the Square by selecting a "0" with the Right-Mouse drop down.

 ![Sudoku](https://github.com/ring-lang/ring/blob/master/applications/sudoku/sudoku.jpg)